 Bio-identical – possessing the same structure and makeup of the supplement that is being supplemented.

-We often make a distinction between hormone supplement options like the ones you will find here at Smoky Mountain Nutrition, and the type of hormone you will find in a prescription supplement.
+We often make a distinction between hormone supplement options like the ones you will find here at SM Nutrition, and the type of hormone you will find in a prescription supplement.
 Broadly speaking, prescription hormones will have an altered chemical structure from the hormone that it is being derived from.
 Alterations to the structure impact effect and potency in a variety of ways.